Certo Strawberry Freezer Jam

 While this jam is incredibly easy to make, it doesn’t mean that things can’t go wrong.

-The most common problems people encounter are jam with a grainy texture or jam that doesn’t set.
+The most common problems people encounter are jams with a grainy texture or jams that don’t set.

 Why Is My Jam Grainy?